lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

-Before summarising our contributions on that front, it is worth noting that, despite this being, in many respects, the *main* analysis that will address the main question of such experiments, this is not the part of the analysis that will be most time consuming.
-On the contrary, this is pretty much a solved issue (there are other more important issues to tackle or improve) that can be settled over coffee.
+Before summarising our contributions on that front, it is worth noting that, despite this being, in many respects, the *main* analysis that will address the key questions of such experiments, this is not the part of the analysis that will be most time consuming.
+On the contrary (there are other more important issues to tackle or improve), and this is pretty much a solved issue, that can be settled over coffee.

 Below, I reproduce (with re-formatted references and links) an excerpt